How To Tie The Knot In A Harp String

 Gripping the first loop in your left hand, tighten the second loop with your right hand pushing it further up the string until you are left with a knot which should stay by itself – this is a bowline!

-Insert a tie through the knot (it’s a pencil in the video but you can use a small piece of relatively thick old harp string).
+Insert an anchor through the knot (it’s a pencil in the video but you can use a small piece of relatively thick old harp string).
 The red arrow indicates the path that the tie takes.
-Once it’s in pull to tighten the knot and you are done
+Once it’s in, pull to tighten the knot and you are done

 If you are unclear about where the tie goes in and out of the knot watch the end of the video as it might be easier to follow.